domingo, 21 de junio de 2020

 Recreated viking camp.
 Photo: Carlb, 2002.

 The vikings kept on exploring, till they felt the proximity of winter.
 Then, found a shelter at the old camp of Leif.
 With the arrival of summer, they met the people of those places.
-But it was not friendly encounter...
+But it was not a friendly encounter...
 The surprised norsemen were fiercely attacked, and had to fight for their lives.
 Eight of the native warriors died, but an arrow pierced the unfortunate Thorvald.
 All in a hurry, they had to turn back to Greenland.
 That day, was the first time that blood was spilled in a combat between the European and the American man.

 Since the beginning, the vikings only had been dedicated to the exploration of those territories.
 Despite the bad result and the sad end of Thorvald, it would not take very long, before they did another attempt.
 Unlike the previous trips, this time, they would try to found a colony there.
 And it happened this way...